Rate this Page

 ProcId#

-A ProcId identifies a single runtime instance within a world.
+A ProcId identifies a single runtime instance.
 All actors exist within a proc, and message routing between actors is scoped by the proc’s identity.

 #[derive(